karatayburakk/test-case/README.md

 - To start Cron Job for sending Daily Emails run command: **npm run cron-start**

 - If terminal is killed, Cron Job will stop and will be no longer working.

+## Api Docs

+- Swagger is available at /docs path.

+- Postman collection avaliable at https://www.getpostman.com/collections/1528480174f181b4a009